Cultured meat: Implications for businesses

 In the medium term, provided that lab-grown meat becomes commercially viable and is approved by regulators, it will likely provide considerable competition for the traditional meat industry.
 The future market share of CM is difficult to predict, as it will be determined by consumer choices and prices; but it is easy to imagine a scenario where the traditional meat industry rapidly loses ground to a new product that is cleaner, cheaper, more ethically and environmentally sustainable, and can be conveniently grown at home, assuming that private bioreactors are commercially available.

 “To avoid obstruction from threatened incumbent interests, we need to bring meat corporations on board.”
+Paul Shapiro, CEO, The Better Meat Co. and author of Clean Meat: How Growing Meat Without Animals Will Revolutionize Dinner and the World.

 In the long run, livestock farming may be replaced by CM either swiftly or gradually, entirely or partially, and possibly reduced to a niche market position as an expensive luxury item (“meat from locally sourced live animals”).
 The effects would be felt particularly in those national economies where meat production accounts for a significant share of GDP (all figures for 2018):